rombie/contrail-controller/specs/bgp_mvpn.md

 ```

 export route target is export route target of the of the routing-instance.
 These
-routes would get imported to all mvpn tables whose import route-targets list
+routes would get imported in to all mvpn tables whose import route-targets list
 contains this exported route-target (Similar to how vpn-unicast routes get
 imported) (aka JUNOS auto-export)